Skip to main content

 Forms and rules

-The trial is the final hearing where a judge hears the evidence and makes a decision.
-But this only happens if you and the other side cannot can’t reach an agreement on how to sort out their dispute themselves before then.
+The final hearing is the trial, where a judge hears the evidence and makes a decision.
+But this only happens if you and the other side cannot reach an agreement on how to sort out your dispute before then.

 In a small claim, the hearing is likely to be more informal, probably in a judge’s room rather than a court room.
 You and the defendant may just be seated on opposite sides of a table.
 In this situation it is usual for everyone to stay seated when they speak.
 If in doubt, you can ask the judge.